TomLiDev/Space-Quiz-Pilot-Assessment/README.md

 ### Leaderboard

-The leaderboard page will be shown after the user has viewed their final result.
+The leaderboard page will be shown after the user has viewed their final result, or if the player chooses to navigate to the leaderboard directly from the home page.
 This will consist of a table showing the ranking, name and score of other players results.

 Time permitting, I would like to incorporate some code so that if the player has scored highly enough to enter the leaderboard, their name/score/ranking row is highlighted so it is obvious.